Ahmad-Alawad/simple-auth-app/README.rst

 Using the Application
 ---------------------

-After you open the application, weather you run it on your machine or opened the deployed version, you can try it following these steps:
+After you open the application in your broswer, you can try it following these steps:

 - In the home page, you first need to sign up as a new user.
 After signing up, the application directs you back to homepage to sign in.